nexDigitalDev/confluent-kafka-demo/README.md

 Select the stream **TRAFFIC_ENRICHED** created with the previous scrip **demo-install.sh**.

+> If you want to select all data from the beginning, before executing the above command, <br> run **SET 'auto.offset.reset'='earliest';**  in the KSQL terminal.
+Then :
 ```sql
 $ SELECT * FROM TRAFFIC_ENRICHED;
 ```
-> If you want to select all data from the beginning, before executing the above command, <br> run **SET 'auto.offset.reset'='earliest';**  in the KSQL terminal.

 Open another terminal, and place a new streaming traffic data with the following command.
 You will see in the terminal running KSQL that there is a new input data.